cerebis/qc3C/README.md

 #### Output location

 All files created by qc3C are written to the location specified by the command line option `--output-path [-o]`.

-By default is the current directory (`.`).
+By default, is the current directory (`.`).

 #### Console and log file

-Results from stages of the analysis are directed as they occur to both the console and a log file named qc3C.log.
-The log file contains detailed information on the input run parameters, as well as the outcome of each step in the analysis.
-By default, the console output is slightly less verbose but the same level of detail can be obtained with the `--verbose [-v]` switch.
+The result from each step of the analysis is directed as it completes to both the console and a log file (`qc3C.log`).
+The log file records all logging output and thus it is more detailed than what is sent to the console.
+By setting `--verbose`, the console will receive the same information as the log file.

 #### Analysis report file

 At the end of a run, qc3C writes a full report in both JSON (`report.qc3C.json`) and HTML (`report.qc3C.html`) formats.
 These files contain the same information as found in the log.
-The JSON file is intended to ease programmatic access to the analysis results, while the HTML file is intended to provide a basic presentation of the structured report data for users.
+While the intent of the JSON file is to ease programmatic access to the analysis results, the HTML file provides a simple structured presentation for users.

 #### MultiQC support

 To further aid users, we have contributed a qc3C module to [MultiQC](https://github.com/ewels/MultiQC).
 We encourage users to make use of this program, particularly when inspecting multiple libraries, for the benefits of its interactive and visual representation.

-Both analysis modes are supported and reported separately within the MultiQC report.
+Both analysis modes are supported and reported separately within the MultiQC report, as well as parsing multiple experiments in to a single visual report.

 Using MultiQC
 ```
-multiqc <analysis-directory>
+multiqc [ analysis-directory | directory-of-analysis-directories ]
 ```

 [example reports to be added soon]